7 Concealers That Will Make Your Dark Circles *Disappear*April 04, 2022

 Under-eye concealer is like the undergarment of makeup.
 At its best, it’s undetectable and gives skin a seamless, flawless finish.
-At its worst, it’s lumpy and bumpy (in beauty terms, that means cakey) and it looks really obvious.
-The difference between a good and bad concealer ultimately comes down to finding the right fit for you; finding the perfect texture and shade, and applying it correctly will determine just how good your concealer looks — and how well it covers those dark circles.
+At its worst, it’s cakey and it looks really obvious.
+The difference between a good and bad concealer ultimately comes down to finding the right fit for you; finding the perfect texture and shade and applying it correctly will determine just how good your concealer looks — and how well it covers those dark circles.

 From creams to pens, light-reflecting to full coverage, there are a dizzying amount of formulas to choose from.
-So, how do you know which one is the best under-eye concealer for you?
-In the name of research, we brushed, tapped and swiped on tons of different formulas to help you narrow your search.
-Shop our favorite under-eye concealers below, plus get schooled in application tips from the pros.
+So, we rounded up our favorite under-eye concealers below, plus a few tips on how to apply them.

 How to Conceal Dark Circles Like a Pro